joleys/niko-home-control-II/README.md

 * **EV Status Enum sensor**, (only if supported).
 * **Electrical Power sensor**, (only if supported).
 * **Coupling Status Enum Sensor**, (only if supported), the connectivity status of the system.
+* **Boost Switch**, (only if supported), boost mode for capacity tariff Flanders
+* **TargetDistance Number Sensor**, (only if supported), distance to be charged additionally when in Smart mode
+* **ReachableDistance Number Sensor**, (only if supported), estimated max driving distance that could be charged during the Smart mode session
+* **TargetReached Binary Sensor**, (only if supported), charging target is reached during this Smart mode session

+__Remark:__ if you have a charging station that supports setting the Target Time or Next Charging Time: please contact us

 ### NHC Heating Cooling Action